emberjs/guides/source/localizable/components/triggering-changes-with-actions.md

 {{/if}}
 ```

-The `send-message` component provides an input as block content to the `button-with-confirmation` component, setting
+With this modification,
-`confirmValue`.
+we can now use the component in `send-message` to wrap a text input element whose `value` attribute is set to `confirmValue`:

 ```app/templates/components/send-message.hbs
 {{#button-with-confirmation